phase4ground/opv-cxx-demod/README.md

 Run the programs with `--help` to see all the command-line options.

-    -d causes demodulator diagnostics to be streamed to the terminal on `stderr`.

 ### A Note about Clock Accuracy

 Note that the oscillators on the PlutoSDR and on most RTL-SDR dongles are